 In our latest report, Workers Wanted, Worldwide: Strategies to Succeed in the Global Demographic Drought, we address the imminent shortage of talent employers are facing as populations age and growth slows down around the world, even outright shrinking in some places.
 Faced with falling immigration, declining fertility rates, and rapidly aging populations, companies across the globe are struggling to find workers.
-But while the playing field for talent is changing, there are strategies employers can use to stay in the game.
+But while the playing field is changing, there are talent acquisition strategies employers can use to stay in the game.

 Each geography will fare differently as the global labor supply dwindles, but every company should continuously seek to broaden, build, and bind talent:

 Employers should strive to broaden their talent pool.